 However, it still has its own characteristics.
-Stately and massive building of solid stone is crowned with five domes in the shape of the helmets of ancient warriors, four of which are lead-colour, and the fifth of them is golden.
+The stately and massive building of solid stone is crowned with five domes in the shape of helmets of ancient warriors, four of which are lead-colour, and the fifth of them is golden.

 In addition to personal treasures in the statues of the Cathedral, the Treasury of the Republic of Novgorod was also kept in the building at the time.

-Faceted (Episcopal) chamber was built by Russian and German architects in the early 30s of the 15th century, the only thing left from the Archbishop’s residence.
+Faceted (Episcopal) chamber was built by Russian and German architects in the early 30s of the 15th century.
+It is the only thing left from the Archbishop’s residence.
 Now it’s a home of the exhibition of ancient jewellery and decorative-applied art.

-The Novgorod state Museum-Reserve.
-In the building of the Government Offices, separating the Kremlin (Detinets) into two parts — southern and northern, you can find the main expositions of the Novgorod State Museum-Reserve: “the History of the Novgorod region”, “Ancient Russian icon painting” and others.
+The Novgorod state Museum-Reserve: It is situated in the building of the Government Offices, separating the Kremlin (Detinets) into two parts — southern and northern.
+There you can find main expositions of the Novgorod State Museum-Reserve: “the History of the Novgorod region”, “Ancient Russian icon painting” and others.

 Completeness and representativeness of the icon collection of the museum, which presents the works of the main icon-painting schools of Novgorod, can only be compared with the collections of the Tretyakov Gallery in Moscow and Russian Museum in St. Petersburg.

-Vitoslavlitsy is an architectural and natural reserve, which contains different types of wooden churches that have survived from ancient times.
-It’s located only 4 kms to the south of Veliky Novgorod and you can easily get here by bus.
-There used to be the village of Vitoslavlitsy here back in the 12th century.
+Vitoslavlitsy is an architectural and natural reserve containing different types of wooden churches that have survived from ancient times.
+It’s located only 4 kms to the south of Veliky Novgorod and you can easily get there by bus.
+It is the place where the village of Vitoslavlitsy used to be back in the 12th century.

-There is neither village, no monasteries of that time left, but the landscape of lakes and streams turned out to be attractive to be chosen for the Museum in the open air in 1960s.
-A lot of ancient buildings in poor state were taken here from the whole region and restored.
-Currently the exposition includes 22 monuments.
+There is neither village, no monasteries of that time left, but the landscape of lakes and streams turned out to be attractive to be chosen for the Museum in the open air in the 1960s.
+Many ancient buildings in poor state were brought there from the whole region and restored.
+Currently, the exposition includes 22 monuments.

-Spaso-Kovalev Monastery is 3 km from the city.
-Its Cathedral Church ( the Church of the Transfiguration) was badly damaged during the Great Patriotic war and restored only by the beginning of 70s of the 20th century.
+Spaso-Kovalev Monastery is situated 3 km far from the city.
+Its Cathedral Church (the Church of the Transfiguration) was badly damaged during the Great Patriotic war and restored only by the beginning of the 70s of the 20th century.

-Anthony the Roman, who overcame the sea route from the Roman countries to Novgorod and in the place where he huddled to the shore, he founded the monastery.
+Antonov Monastery was named in honor of St. Anthony, the Roman who overcame the sea route from the Roman countries to Novgorod.
+It is the place where he huddled on the shore.
+Then he founded the monastery there.

 Varlaamo-Khutynsky Monastery grew around the Church of the Transfiguration, which was founded by the monk Varlaam.